FSP Windale 6

 FSP Windale 6 CPU Cooler Unboxing

-As we take a closer look at the FSP Windale 6 CPU cooler box, you are greeted with a nice blue and black color scheme on the box.
-The front of the box has a nice picture of Windale 6 and some literature.
-On the left side of the box, you have more literature and a chart with the efficiency curve and displayed that this cooler can dissipate heat up to 240w TDP.
+As we take a closer look at the FSP Windale 6 CPU cooler box from the outside, you are greeted with a nice blue and black color scheme.
+The front of the box has some nice pictures of Windale 6 and some literature alongside.
+On the left side of the box, you have more literature and a chart with the efficiency curve that displays that this cooler can dissipate heat up to 240w TDP.
 Finally, the back of the box displays the specifications for the cooler.

-When we open the box, we notice that the cooler is packaged with the fan attached to the cooler.
+When we open the box, we notice that the cooler is packaged with a fan attached to the cooler.
 In addition, the accessories box is also placed in the box.

 Inside the accessories box, you will find all the screws, rubber isolators and the mounting bracket to mount this cooler to any mainstream AMD or Intel CPU socket.